ABOUT BFM Research...

 What fee-based services do I provide?

-Family history projects range from creating family trees to compiling multimedia heirloom narratives.
-As a local history resource for Central and Eastern Massachusetts, I provide record retrieval for non-local researchers and historical research for educators.
-Special projects can take on almost any form as genealogical puzzles are unique to each client.
-Thorough and well-documented research is conducted using the industry's Genealogical Proof Standard, as prescribed by the Board for Certification of Genealogists.
+Genealogical research projects range from family tree charts and heritage society applications to multimedia narratives and solving family mysteries.
+As a local history contact for New England I also conduct research for non-local researchers and educators.
+Special projects take on almost any form as genealogical puzzles are unique to each client.
+Thorough and well-documented research is conducted using the industry's Genealogical Proof Standard as prescribed by the Board for Certification of Genealogists (BCG).